-Project Pitch: Lead supervisors will have the opportunity, to provide more information to students about their projects via presentations to be scheduled by the CDT office in December.
+Project Pitch: Lead supervisors will have the opportunity, to provide more information to students about their projects via presentations to be scheduled by the CDT office in December/January.
 The exact details of this 'Project Pitch' will be confirmed.
 Alternatively, a short, recorded session can be provided.

 Project Catalogue: After distribution of the Project Catalogue, Lead Supervisors should expect to be contacted by students who wish to discuss their projects in more details.
-Please do NOT encourage students to speak to industrial or second CDT supervisors, because of the potential for introducing bias into the selection process.
+Please do not encourage students to speak to industrial or second CDT supervisors at this stage, because of the potential for introducing bias into the selection process.